 The winter cobwebs were well and truly blown off the international season in Serbia this weekend at what was the first leg of the 2018 World Rowing Cup.
-Of course, many of the big guns such as USA, New Zealand and Australia didn’t come out to play – they typically wait for world cup II to make their season debuts – even neighbouring Italy opted out.
+Of course, many of the big guns such as USA, New Zealand and Australia didn’t come out to play, they typically wait for world cup II to make their season debuts, and even neighbouring Italy opted out.
 So what can we take away from this early-season tussle?

-Perhaps the most obvious thing is that the Netherlands are back in business, and firing on all four cylinders.
-Not only did they achieve six gold medals – a tally previously only achieved by GB, Germany, Australia and New Zealand – but also scooped both first and second place in the men’s and women’s fours.
+Perhaps the most obvious thing is that the Netherlands are back in business – and firing on all four cylinders.
+Not only did they achieve six gold medals, a tally only achieved previously at a world cup by GB, Germany, Australia and New Zealand, but also scooped both first and second place in the men’s and women’s fours.
 It demonstrates a remarkable depth of talent currently in the Dutch squad.

-The Dutch however can only be cautiously optimistic.
+The Dutch can only be cautiously optimistic.
 What we don’t know is what has been happening behind the scenes in the run-up to this event.
-Nobody wants to peak at the start of the season, and many nations treat world cup I much like a training row – doing little to taper their work load in the lead up to the event.
-What will happen in Belarus at the end of the summer remains to be seen.
+Nobody wants to ‘peak’ at the start of the season and many nations treat world cup I much like a training row, doing little to taper their work-load in the lead up to the event.
+What will happen in Belarus, at the end of the summer, remains to be seen.

-Looking to specific events, the top of the men’s and women’s singles remained unchanged from where things finished last season; the reigning world champions Jeanine Gmelin of Switzerland and Ondrej Synek of Czech Republic won the women’s and men’s heavyweight singles in Belgrade.
-Again, there is a lot of talent still to return to the events, but both Gmelin and Synek look strong and fairly unassailable at this point.
-Returning straight to the top spots will have only helped their confidence as we approach the half-way point to Tokyo.
+Looking to specific events, the top of the men’s and women’s singles remained unchanged from last season; the reigning world champions Jeanine Gmelin of Switzerland and Ondrej Synek of the Czech Republic won the women’s and men’s heavyweight singles here in Belgrade.
+There is a lot of talent still to return to the events, but both Gmelin and Synek look strong and fairly unassailable at this point.
+Returning straight to their respective top spots will have only helped their confidence as we approach the half-way point to Tokyo.